AccelByte/accelbyte-unreal-sdk-plugin/README.md

 4. Create or open existing Unreal Engine project.

-5. Copy the the top folder to your game's plugins folder as `AccelbyteUe4Sdk` folder.
+5. Copy the plugin folder `Plugins/AccelByteUe4Sdk` to your game's plugins folder.

 6. Add the plugin to your `/MyAwesomeGame.uproject` file,
 ```java